e-Thug/XBSwap/README.md

 - The console window should then say it's unblocked the servies and you are all set.

 Again thank you M$, without you I wouldn't make such a pointless tool :)

+-Added PID killing.
+Forgot to kill all associated PID's prior to blocking services.
+Tool should be functional now.